 Host Responsibility

-Minimum Purchase age
+Minimum purchase age

-Minimum age to receive champagne from Champagne Direct
+Minimum age to receive wine

 Water and low alcohol drinks